 This podcast will provide Ontarians with a new source of information on health and wellness topics from the perspective and the experience of Athletic Therapists.
 We treat a wide range of injuries and our practices focus on getting you back to what you love!
-Whether it's professional or high-performance sport, recreational activities, or moving around the garden, we have you covered.
+Whether it's professional or high-performance sport, recreational activities, or moving around the garden; we have you covered.

-To hear more listen to Health in Motion
+To hear more listen here

 About Jen mark

 Sun Life launched this remarkable national digital health network in 2018, free to all Canadians.
 The launch was done with well-known and admired Canadian women’s hockey legend, Hayley Wickenheiser.
 The focus is on empowering health care consumers to live informed healthy lives.
 The basic concept is: Take charge of your health!!